salt-die/sacks/README.md

 An odd collection of odd collections!

+* heaps
+    * FibonacciHeap - A priority queue consisting of heap-ordered trees.
 * iterables
     * DoublyLinkedList - A doubly-linked list implementation for use with higher-order collections.
     * TwoStackQueue - A queue implemented with two stacks.